nimblemachines/muforth/README.md

 # Starting points

 [BUILDING](https://github.com/nimblemachines/muforth/blob/master/BUILDING)
 will tell you how to build muforth.
-It's stupid simple.
+It’s stupid simple.

 Look in
 [mu/target/](https://github.com/nimblemachines/muforth/tree/master/mu/target)
 to find a target that interests you.
 There is generally a `mu/target/<target-name>/build.mu4` that loads the cross-build environment.
-Use it as an "index" to find the assembler, disassembler, meta-compiler, kernel, and other key pieces of code.
+Use it as an “index” to find the assembler, disassembler, meta-compiler, kernel, and other key pieces of code.

 # Documentation

-Sadly, there isn't a lot of documentation right now.
+Sadly, there isn’t a lot of documentation right now.
 A good place to start is to read the source.

 The code – both the C code that implements the Forth virtual machine and the